GTeru/aws_studies_obsidian/VPC/IGW (Internet Gateway).md

 - It scales horizontally and is highly available and redundant
 - Must be created separately from a VPC
 	- One VCP can only be attached to one IGW and vice versa
-- Internet Gateways on their own do not allow Internet access, you must also configure [[Route Tables]]
+- Internet Gateways on their own do not allow Internet access, you must also configure [[Route Table]]